bouli/ohmyscrapper/README.md

-# OhMyScrapper - v0.3.0
+# 🐶 OhMyScrapper - v0.3.0

-This project aims to create a text-based scraper containing links to create a final PDF with general information about job openings.
+OhMyScrapper scrapes texts and urls looking for links and jobs-data to create a final report with general information about job positions.

 ## Scope

 - Read texts;
-- Extract links;
+- Extract and load urls;
-- Use meta og:tags to extract information;
+- Scrapes the urls looking for og:tags and titles;
+- Export a list of links with relevant information;

 ## Installation